vcerny01/website/content/notes/Athens.md

 - #### The golden age of [Pericles](https://en.wikipedia.org/wiki/Pericles)
 	- A reform of the Aeropagus is passed in ==462 BC==
 	- Periclean building program
-		- Athenians took many extracted from Delian League tributes to beautify the city
+		- Athenians took money extracted from Delian League tributes to beautify the city
-		- Most ancient Athenian sights come from this program, e.g. the Parthenon
+		- Most ancient Athenian sights come from this program, e.g. the [Parthenon](https://en.wikipedia.org/wiki/Parthenon)
 - #### [[Peloponnesian War]]
 	-  **The long walls**
 		- Built to protect connection of the city of Athens with Piraeus (Athenian port)